nsharma1396/mac-coreaudio-driver-manager/README.md

 ## API Usage

-mac-coreaudio-driver-manager exports an `AudioMonitor` class that provides various methods to interact with audio devices.
+mac-coreaudio-driver-manager exports an `AudioManager` class that provides various methods to interact with audio devices.

 ### Interface: `IVolumeChangeEvent`